 Aurelius Samuel's inscription is rare because it points to an exact date by naming the consulships and thus the Roman year, 383 CE, as well as the month and day of Lassia's death, October 2.(17)

-A pair of inscriptions from Beth She'arim in Ancient Palestine addressed the same problem: the departed one piously evoked (in Greek) the divine law of the Torah and probably the same Roman imperial edict to which Aurelius Samuel referred: "Nobody shall open (this tomb), in accordance with divine and secular law."
+A pair of inscriptions from Beth She'arim in Ancient Palestine from the Late Ancient era addressed the same problem: the departed one piously evoked (in Greek) the divine law of the Torah and probably the same Roman imperial edict to which Aurelius Samuel referred: "Nobody shall open (this tomb), in accordance with divine and secular law."
 This comparatively mild admonition in Greek was reinforced with a much more ominous warning in Aramaic: "Anybody who shall open this burial upon whosoever is inside, shall die of an evil end."(18)

 - Petronius, The Satyricon, trans.
 P. G. Walsh (Oxford University Press: Oxford and New York, 1997), pp. 59-60.

 - The earliest codifications of Roman laws was inscribed or painted on wooden tablets and posted in the Roman Forum in 450 BCE.

 - L. Hertling & E. Kiirschbaum, The Roman Catacombs and Their Martyrs, trans.
 M. Joseph Costelloe.
 Milwaukee: Bruce Publishing Company, 1956, p.
 21.

 - The jars, usually two-handled storage vases, especially amphorae, served in poor burials both to mark the graves and to be used as funnels for the libations of the mourners.